Eggs are so nutritious that they're often referred to as "nature's multivitamin."

 It is required to synthesize the neurotransmitter acetylcholine and is also a component of cell membranes.

 This nutrient may be especially important for pregnant women.
-Studies show that a low choline intake can raise the risk of neural tube defects and lead to decreased cognitive function in the offspring (13).
+Studies show that a low choline intake can raise the risk of neural tube defects and lead to decreased cognitive function in the baby (14).

-In a dietary survey in the U.S. from 2003-2004, over 90% of people ate less than the daily recommended amount of choline (14)!
 The best sources of choline in the diet are egg yolks and beef liver.
-One large egg contains 113 mg of Choline.
+One large egg contains 113 mg of choline.

-Bottom Line: Choline is an essential nutrient that 90% of people in the U.S. aren't getting enough of.
+Summary Choline is an essential nutrient that few people get enough of.
 Egg yolks are an excellent source of choline.

 Proteins are the main building blocks of the body and serve both structural and functional purposes.

-There are about 21 amino acids that the body uses to build its proteins.
+There are about 21 amino acids that your body uses to build its proteins.

 There are two antioxidants in eggs that can have powerful protective effects on the eyes.

-Lutein and Zeaxanthin tend to accumulate in the retina, the sensory part of the eye.
+Lutein and zeaxanthin tend to accumulate in the retina, the sensory part of the eye, where they protect the eyes from harmful sunlight (17).

-Bottom Line: Eggs are very high in the antioxidants Lutein and Zeaxanthin, which can drastically reduce the risk of Macular Degeneration and Cataracts.
+Summary Eggs are very high in the antioxidants lutein and zeaxanthin, which can drastically reduce the risk of macular degeneration and cataracts.

 Eggs contain only trace amounts of carbohydrates, but plenty of protein and fat.

-For this reason, it is not surprising to see studies where eating eggs for breakfast leads to fat loss.
+For this reason, it is not surprising to see studies showing that eating eggs for breakfast may lead to fat loss.

-In one study, 30 overweight or obese women consumed either a breakfast of eggs or a breakfast of bagels.
+In one study, 30 overweight or obese women consumed a breakfast of either eggs or bagels.
 Both breakfasts had the same amount of calories.

-The women in the egg group felt more full and ate less calories for the rest of the day and for the next 36 hours (20).
+The women in the egg group felt more full and ate fewer calories for the rest of the day and for the next 36 hours (22).

-In another study that went on for 8 weeks, eating eggs for breakfast lead to significant weight improvements compared to the same amount of calories from bagels.
-The egg group (21):
+In another study that went on for 8 weeks, eating eggs for breakfast led to significant weight loss compared to the same amount of calories from bagels.
+The egg group (23):

 - Lost 65% more body weight.